tonghuikang/blog/_posts/2025-10-28-group-relative-policy-optimization.md

 | 0.010 | 0.100 | 10.000 | **1.200** | **1.200** |
 | 0.010 | 0.500 | 50.000 | **1.200** | **1.200** |

-Notice that any value of $\pi_\theta \geq 0.012$ have the same objective value (1.200) because they exceed the clip boundary.
+Notice that any value of $\pi_\theta \geq 0.012$ has the same objective value (1.200) because they exceed the clip boundary.
 The clipped objective alone does not constrain how large the probability goes.

 **When advantage is negative** ($\hat{A} < 0$):
 We will decrease $\pi_\theta$ until the ratio reaches $1 - \epsilon$.
 In other words, we will decrease $\pi_\theta$ until it is $(1 - \epsilon) \times \pi_{\theta_{old}}$.